TABLE OF CONTENTS

 You want to make it as easy as possible for customers to pay you for your services.
 Setting up your own tech support high risk merchant account to process credit and debit card payments will prove to be invaluable.
 The online payment gateway is safe and secure to allow customers to use.
 And with the shift to electronic payment processing, you will be able to capture more of the tech support market this way.
 Be aware of consumer spending trends and protect yourself from fraud and chargebacks where necessary.
-There are additional hurdles in getting a merchant account for technical support, but is definitely worth it as you scale and grow your tech support and IT business.
+There are additional hurdles in getting a merchant account for tech support, but is definitely worth it as you scale and grow your tech support and IT business.

 Follow these tips and do your homework so that you will have a great chance at getting your tech support business up and running.